p-chess/chess/docs/move.md

 The `$san` property is set in the `move()` method of [`\Pchess\Chess\Chess`](chess.md) class.

-The informations about move type, stored in `$flags` properties as bits, are:
+The information about move type, stored in `$flags` properties as bits, is:

 |Bit | Name         | Description         |
 |----|--------------|---------------------|